noahpeden/frontend-awesomeness/README.md

 # Noah Peden's True Link FE Exercise
 I had a lot of fun with this!
 A couple of points I'd like to go over:
-- I used MUI for the design system and relied on the docs a lot for the responsive drawer and grid system.
-It was a great learning experience.
+- I used MUI for the design system.
-- I probably spent too much time messing with MUI, but I wanted it to look nice, and I know I could do it a lot quicker with just using `@emotion/react` or `styled-components` aka plain SCSS.
 - I unit tested every component using React Testing Library.
 I feel pretty confident in the tests I wrote, but left two "to do's" with two things that I thought were trivial and could be figured out later
 - I created the `useMovieApi` hook so that I could have access to a reusable piece of logic to call the OMDBAPI which also had loading and error states (I love that out of the box functionality with `useQuery` from Apollo and wanted to recreate it).
 - For state in between components, I used Context, and created three small pieces of state: `dialogOpen` for opening up a Movie Card, `movieData` for passing the data to the dialog on click of a card, and `mobileOpen` for handling when the side nav would be open or closed in mobile